desmos-labs/desmos/docs/architecture/adr-013-per-chain-default-address.md

 // Msg defines the profiles Msg service. service Msg {
-  // SetDefaultAddress allows to set a specific external address as the default one for a given chain rpc SetDefaultAddress(MsgSetDefaultAddress) returns (MsgSetDefaultAddressResponse);
+  // SetDefaultExternalAddress allows to set a specific external address as the default one for a given chain rpc SetDefaultExternalAddress(MsgSetDefaultExternalAddress) returns (MsgSetDefaultExternalAddressResponse);
 }

-// MsgSetDefaultAddress represents the message used to set a default address for a specific chain message MsgSetDefaultAddress {
+// MsgSetDefaultExternalAddress represents the message used to set a default address for a specific chain message MsgSetDefaultExternalAddress {
   // Name of the chain for which to set the default address string chain_name = 1;